AI-RG/time-capsules/README.md

 <img src="https://github.com/AI-RG/time-capsules/blob/master/caps/capsule-accurcy.png" alt="caps-test-acc" width="600px"/>

-We train on MNIST and multi-MNIST, yielding similar performance to [1], namely 99.5% test set accuracy on MNIST and 77.8% test set accuracy on multiMNIST.
+We train on MNIST and multiMNIST, yielding similar performance to [1], namely 99.5% test set accuracy on MNIST and 77.8% test set accuracy on multiMNIST.
+The task multiMNIST consists of classifying 40x40 images with two (overlapping, noncentered) MNIST digits.
+Prediction in this setting consists of taking the highest two digit probabilities.

 ## Extensions